person_add Create An Account phone Call 1-888-250-4659

 • Using hot or cold therapy

-• Using temporary immobilization devices for transport
+• Using temporary immobilization devices while transporting accident victims

-• Draining fluid from blisters
+• Drilling fingernails/toenails to relieve pressure; draining fluid from blisters

 • Using eye patches